northpolesec/santa/docs/docs/features/binary-authorization.md

 // automatically each day.
 Requires Workshop.
 // This expression will NOT be cacheable. target.secure_signing_time > today() - days(90)

+// Only allow the app from 09:00 to 17:00, Monday through Friday, on the host's
+// own clock, and block it at any other time.
+Requires Workshop and Santa 2026.8+.
+// See /features/time-based-rules.
+This expression will NOT be cacheable. policy_for_range(weekdays(), '09:00', '17:00', ALLOWLIST, BLOCKLIST)

 // Only allow Chrome from this team, block other apps.
 // Useful when attached to a TEAMID rule to allow a specific app.